History to Shape History

 Learn from the lessons of history to make the future better

-Who: Smart, curious, and ambitiously altruistic students aged 15-19 in the UK or Ireland who haven’t yet started university
+Who: Smart, curious, and ambitiously altruistic students aged 15-19 who haven’t yet started university

 What you can expect